evmaloney/function-lesson/README.md

 In this lesson, we will learn:
 1. What is a function?
 2. Why we use functions
-3. How to write a function
-4. How to call a function
-5. How and why we use parameters and arguments

-### By the end of this lesson, we will understand how to write and call a function
+3. How to write and call a function
-### Previous JavaScript knowledge that would be helpful:
-- How to declare and initialize a variable
-- How to console log

 ## What is a function?
 Functions are one of the essential building blocks of a program.
 They can be thought of as the verbs, or the "action" pieces of the code.
 Functions are designed to perform a specific task, or set of tasks, each time we run them.
 One common example of a function being run on a website is when we click a button.
 Assuming this is a working button that actually performs a duty, this action will fire off a function that can potentially fire off other functions, and other functions, each with their own specific task that they are designed to perform.
 Now you might see a little more clearly why functions are considered a building block of programming.